 Are Wheat chapattis beneficial for diabetics?

-Wheat chapattis have a property to lower the blood glucose levels.
+Wheat chapattis have the property to lower blood glucose levels.
 Hence, they are said to be useful for diabetic patients.
 However, In the case of type 2 diabetes, it may not be that useful.

 Is Wheat helpful in curing cancer of the colon and rectum?

 Yes, Wheat may be useful in managing cancer of the colon and rectum.
 Wheat contains fiber and lignans that have anti-tumor activity.
 It inhibits the growth and proliferation of cancer cells by promoting apoptosis in cancerous cells.

 Can Wheat powder cause skin allergy when applied externally?

 No, the Wheat powder helps in reducing skin inflammation and dryness due to its Ropan (healing) and Snigdha (oily) properties.
 It does not cause any allergy when applied externally.

 How is Wheat good for the skin?

 Wheat germ contains vitamin E, riboflavin, and many trace minerals.
 Wheat germ oil is a rich source of vitamin E, D, and A, proteins, and lecithin.
 Wheat germ oil also has an anti-oxidant property and is rich in fatty acids, and its topical application may be useful in managing skin irritation due to dryness.
 It helps in promoting blood circulation and protects against the harmful effects of the sun.
 Moreover, it may be useful in managing the symptoms of dermatitis.

 Can Wheat flour be applied on the face?